It's rarely a good idea to represent yourself in a criminal case,

 few situations, however, it may make sense to be your own lawyer.

-There are many reasons why defendants may wish to represent themselves in a criminal trial.
-Although it is usually wise to get a lawyer, sometimes it's not necessary.
 The key to deciding if you need a lawyer is to look at the punishment you'll face if convicted.
 The harsher the potential punishment, the more important it is that you are represented by counsel.